 - Be customer-centric.
 The best marketing is a delighted customer.
 Be willing to go the extra mile and take actions your competitors might not.
 Satisfied customers will tell others about your business.

 - Create a follow-up strategy for after the event.
 Have a plan in place for following up with everyone who visited your booth and anyone you’ve made contact with at the event.
 Don’t try to sell, except to those who expressed a strong interest in buying your product.
 Instead, send an email thanking them for visiting your booth.

 When you need colorful business banners and other marketing materials to help your company stand out at your next business event, Printivity can help.
-We offer great service, fast turnaround, quality print products, and easy online ordering.
+We offer excellent service, fast turnaround, quality print products, and easy online ordering.